adbar/trafilatura/docs/crawls.rst

 .. meta::
     :description lang=en:
-        This tutorial shows how to perform web crawling tasks with Python and on the command-line.
+        Dive deep into the web with Python and on the command-line.
+Trafilatura supports focused crawling, enforces politeness rules, and navigates through websites.
-        The Trafilatura package allows for easy focused crawling.